Having pets is a wonderful experience, one that can deeply enrich your

 tile or linoleum surfaces.
 Where the hair gets blown, nobody knows.
 All

 I know is that it turns up an hour later on my pants or in the rug.
+Most hardwood vacuum cleaners are designed to work great on wood floors, but not all of them are designed with pet owners in mind

 It gets embedded into carpets